csmith/centauri/docs/setup.md

     - [`TAILSCALE_DIR`](#tailscale_dir)

 When using Docker, these default to paths under `/data/`, so you can simply mount a volume there to persist all of Centauri's data.
+Centauri runs as UID `65532`; if you are bind mounting a folder you will need to `chown` or `chmod` it appropriately so Centauri can write.
+If you mount a Docker volume at `/data` it should inherit these automatically.

 ## Simple example using docker-compose